 DMT (Dimethyltryptamine) is a hallucinogenic drug that naturally occurs in many plants and animals.
 Although DMT is lesser known than other psychedelics such as LSD, the structure of the chemical compound is similar to psilocybin (magic mushrooms).
 As a result, DMT produces a brief but intense visual and auditory hallucinogenic experience.

 Although DMT has a rich history in South American countries, the chemical compound is a Schedule I controlled substance in the United States.
 It is illegal to manufacture, buy, possess, and distribute DMT in the United States.
 This categorization also means that DMT has a high potential for abuse.

 Even though DMT is illegal, some people believe ingesting the chemical will help them experience an “awakening” or deep spiritual insight.
-Most people consume naturally occurring DMT by drinking it as part of an ayahuasca brew.
+Most people drink naturally occurring DMT as part of an ayahuasca brew.
 Synthetically produced DMT, which looks like a white crystalline powder, is often smoked in a pipe, snorted, or injected into users’ veins.

 Although DMT is mainly known as “the spirit molecule,” the chemical can also be called “Dimitri,” “Changa,” and “Fantasia.”

 One of the most known effects of DMT is a very intense “trip” that distorts colors, sounds, and objects.
-When people are under the influence of DMT, even time can seem strange.
+Even time can seem strange when people are under the influence of DMT.
 Some people taking DMT have out-of-body experiences.

 Other effects of DMT include:

 - Increased heart rate and blood pressure

 - Feeling like time is speeding up or slowing down